Reflective modular forms: A Jacobi forms approach: 2-reflective modular forms

 satisfies the same condition: $a(n,l)=0$ if $2n-(l,l)=0$ and $l\not\in L$.
 We then obtain

 and $L$ has to be unimodular.
 The proof is completed. \end{proof}

-\begin{remark} It is worth pointing out that there exist lattices $L$ which admit a modular form with the complete 2-divisor when $1\leq \rank(L)\leq 8$ (see \cite{GN3}).
-The Igusa form $\chi_{35}$ is a modular form with the complete 2-divisor. \end{remark}
+\begin{remark} It is worth pointing out that there exist lattices $L$ which admit a modular form with complete 2-divisor when $1\leq \rank(L)\leq 8$ (see \cite{GN3}).
+For example, the Igusa cusp form $\chi_{35}$ is a modular form with complete 2-divisor. \end{remark}

 We are going to generalize our method to prove the non-existence of $2$-reflective modular forms in higher dimensions.